stephenahiggins/open-powerbi-connector-snowflake/README.md

      ```

 4. **Connector Configuration**
-   Update the `SnowflakeConnector.query.pq` file with your server and warehouse details:
+   Update the `SnowflakeConnector.query.pq.example` file with your server and warehouse details and then rename to `SnowflakeConnector.query.pq`:
    ```m
    let
        // Set server and warehouse directly in the script